murraysagal/SSCollectionViewExchangeController/README.md

 ## Installation

+`SSCollectionViewExchangeController` uses `UICollectionView` which was available starting with iOS 6.0.

+### Cocoapods

+1. Add a pod entry for MSRandomIndexPath to your Podfile: `pod 'MSRandomIndexPath'`.
+2. Install the pod(s) by running `pod install`.
+3. Where you need it `#import "NSIndexPath+RandomAdditions.h"`.

+### Source Files

-Copy these 8 files to your Xcode project:
+Alternatively, copy these 8 files to your Xcode project:

 * SSCollectionViewExchangeController.h and .m
 * SSCollectionViewExchangeLayout.h and .m